marupudig/Linux-Training/Linux/Training.md

 `rm -rf(recursive force) directory name` To delete a directory

 `ls -lrt`list the files in sorting manner.

+`pwd` present working directory - To see which directory we are
 ## Permissions
 `permissions` rwx(read write execute)r(user)-4,w(group)-2,x(other)-1